Juan Carrasco (general)

-General Juan Carrasco (1878–1922) was a Mexican rancher and military officer who participated in the Mexican Revolution.
+General Juan Carrasco (June 24, 1878 – November 8, 1922) was a Mexican rancher and military officer who participated in the Mexican Revolution.
 He was Chief of Military Operations of Baja California, Sonora, Sinaloa, and Nayarit.

 Early life

-Juan Carrasco was born in Puerta de Canoas, Mazatlán (Sinaloa, México) on June 24, 1878, to Luciano Carrasco and Santos Aguirre.
+Juan Carrasco was born in Puerta de Canoas, Mazatlán (Sinaloa, Mexico) on June 24, 1878, to Luciano Carrasco and Santos Aguirre.
 Carrasco was raised in El Potrero de Carrasco, near Mazatlán.

 When he was eight years old, he was sent to study in Mazatlán, only to return three months later after his father died.
 He never went back to school and, according to his biographer, he could not read or write.
 He dedicated himself to supporting the family by selling limes.